Squish for JavaFX Tutorial

 Creating Data Driven Tests

-In the previous section we put three hard-coded names and addresses in our test.
+In the previous section we had hard-coded names and addresses in our test.
 But what if we want to test lots of data?
+Or what if we want to change the data without having to change our test script's source code.
 One approach is to import a dataset into Squish and use the dataset as the source of the values we insert into our tests.
 Squish can import data in .tsv

 (tab-separated values format), .csv